-Coast Guard: 'Salvage Crews Have Made Contact' With Crew On Overturned Ship
+Coast Guard: All 4 Crew Members On Overturned Ship 'Confirmed Alive'

-The U.S. Coast Guard says rescue workers have made contact with crew members aboard a cargo vessel that overturned Sunday morning off the coast of Brunswick, Ga.
+The U.S. Coast Guard says all four crew members missing after a cargo vessel overturned early Sunday in waters off the coast of Brunswick, Ga., are alive and that rescue crews are working to get supplies to them.

-In a tweet just before 11 a.m.
-ET, the Miami-based Coast Guard's 7th District Southeast said: "Salvage crews have made contact with crew members in the #GoldenRay.
+The Miami-based Coast Guard's 7th District Southeast said in a tweet around 12:45 p.m.
+ET Monday: "All 4 #GoldenRay crew members are confirmed alive.
 Conditions unknown.
-Extraction being planned."
-It included a seven-second video of crew members appearing to puncture the hull of the ship.
+Response crews will drill a hole to deliver supplies."

+Hours earlier, the Coast Guard had said on Twitter that rescue workers were making extraction plans after making contact with those still trapped aboard the Golden Ray, a 656-foot vehicle carrier.

 #BreakingNews Salvage crews have have made contact with crew members in the #GoldenRay.
 Conditions unknown.
 Extraction being planned. #HappeningNow pic.twitter.com/wPdKfgqBdN— USCGSoutheast (@USCGSoutheast) September 9, 2019